 Sometimes products that deserve such glamour and glory fail to make a splash.
 The camera on my desk is an example of a product that subscribes to all attributes but has drawn no attention.

 The Nikon EM is amongst my favourite cameras.
-By design, it stands together with the Olympus Pen F and the Zeiss Werra, all are a splendid example of flawless and functional design.
+By design, it stands together with the Olympus Pen F and the Zeiss Werra, all are splendid examples of flawless and functional design.
 The EM is a pleasure to look at, to hold and to use.
-Too bad it was conceived at a wrong time.
+Too bad it was conceived at the wrong time.

 It is a casual photographer’s camera.
 Far from being a choice for a pro.
 It was made to be so and should be appreciated as such.

-The camera is light, made of cast aluminium body, top and bottom polycarbonate.
+The camera is light, made of cast aluminium body, top, and bottom polycarbonate.
 The choice of materials is carried over to today’s camera bodies.
 Controls are easy to reach and understand.
-Finder is large and bright and internal meter reading is just there, no need to hunt for it.
+The finder is large and bright and the internal meter reading is just there, no need to hunt for it.
 Compared to other SLR cameras of the time, the body is tiny, with the lens and viewer offset to the left for easy viewing.

 There is just what the casual photographer needs, no fancy features, with a few extra features to assist the user.
 It is compact enough to carry around all day long and smart enough to produce quality images.
 It is lighter and smaller than the rangefinders of the time, simple to use as a point and shoot camera, and with the Nikon logo prominently posted at the front, a pride to haul around.

 Around the shutter trigger, there is a ring, dentilled for easy finger purchase.
-Three settings: Auto, N90 and B. Default is auto.
+Three settings: Auto, N90, and B. Default is auto.
 The M90 is a neat thought by the designer.
-Camera brain is battery operated.
-Batteries tend to die at a most inconvenient time, so is such case just set the dial to M90, meaning setting a manual speed of 90/100 of a second, and you have a perfectly easy to use manual camera.
+The camera brain is battery-operated.
+Batteries tend to die at a most inconvenient time, so in such a case just set the dial to M90, meaning setting a manual speed of 90/100 of a second, and you have a perfectly easy-to-use manual camera.
 The designer didn’t stop here.
 At the left of the film winding lever, there are a button and a red light.
 Press the button, and if the red light comes on you are good to go, the battery is alive and well.
 Note that the meter needle is off until the trigger button is pressed halfway, and stays on for a few seconds after that.

 The only peeve I have with the camera is the winding lever.
 The body is small, and the lever is relatively large, on par with larger camera bodies.
 As such it is on the way when looking at the viewer.
 It takes folding back into the body and pulling it out again for each shot.
 A mechanical self-timer completes the camera features.